COVID-19 Penalty Cancellations

 - Complete the request form, print it and sign it.

-- Include copies of printed evidence showing how you were impacted by the coronavirus pandemic and unable to pay your property taxes by April 10, the delinquent date.
+- Include copies of printed evidence showing how you were impacted by the coronavirus pandemic and unable to pay your property taxes by April 10 or Dec.
+10, the delinquent date.

 - Include a check for the second installment of property taxes you owe.